OliverMathias/InstaPyCustomers/README.md

 ```

 ## Uses

-also how you can run multiple settings of the same account on different lines

 Obviously this implementation of a mass InstaPy scaler is best suited to my personal needs, and it's specific methods & settings are open to customization and additions.
 Again, feel free to add, subtract or build anything to make this work better for you.